 Even Figure Eight, which is better balanced, has had her problems; notice the dark replacement glue on this one as well.

 This photo shows A Star Is Born on the first base design next to Figure Eight on the later one.
 It’s no surprise that the first base was abandoned during production (though it’s unclear exactly when) and replaced by a different.
 Notice the very obvious reattachment of A Star Is Born; Cybis glue usually does not turn orange like this.

 The revised base may well be the same one that was used for three ballet sculptures that Cybis also introduced at roughly the same time: Cynthia in 1983, and both Clara and Swanilda in 1985.
 Of those three, only Clara is depicted as “on pointe”; the other two have the entire sole of one foot in contact with the base, providing more stability, especially since their foot has more contact with the base than do the figure skaters’ blades.

-Update 2019: This one of a kind artist’s proof of A Star is Born as a young Asian lady surfaced as part of the studio’s liquidation sale.
+This one of a kind artist’s proof of A Star is Born as a young Asian lady surfaced as part of the studio’s liquidation sale in 2019.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.

 The Cybis Archive is a continually-updated website that provides the most comprehensive range of information about Cybis within a single source.
 It is not and never has been part of the Cybis Porcelain studio, which is no longer in business.